Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Flamingo Food Court

-With four casual spots, the Flamingo Food Court is a convenient one-stop dining spot that will cater to the tastes of everyone in the group.
-It’s ideal if you want to grab something quickly between parties, or before heading out for a busy day in the Nevada city.
+With three spots offering a range of cuisines and meals, the Flamingo Food Court is a one-stop dining spot that will cater to the tastes of everyone in the group.
+It’s ideal if you want to grab something quickly between parties, or before heading out for a busy day in Las Vegas.

-Bonanno’s New York Pizzaria serves hand-tossed brick oven-baked pizza, made using premium and natural ingredients.
-They also have fresh from the kitchen entrees including chicken dishes, pasta and meatballs.
-They serve wine and six different types of beer, if you want to drink alongside your Italian feast.
+Bonanno’s New York Pizzeria serves hand-tossed brick oven-baked pizza, made using premium and natural ingredients.
+They also have fresh-from-the-kitchen entrees including pastas like lasagna and baked ziti, as well as hearty chicken dishes and meatballs.
+They serve wine and six different types of beer if you want to drink alongside your Italian feast.

-Johnny Rockets is where you can quickly grab family favorites, including hamburgers, sandwiches, and milkshakes.
+Johnny Rockets is where you can quickly grab family favorites and American diner food, including hamburgers, sandwiches, and milkshakes.
 Due to the location being so close to the slots on the Flamingo floor, Johnny Rockets can get very busy at lunch and dinner.
 Their chili cheese fries are considered to be the ultimate drunk food choice and are a popular late-night snack choice.

-The Pan Asian Express is a modern Asian bistro that offers a broad range of dishes made employing the stir-fry technique.
-This allows the dishes and ingredients to maintain their natural flavors and textures.
-Enjoy everything from meats to vegetable dishes, noodles, and dumplings.
+And finally, Pan Asian Express is a modern bistro that serves up a range of Asian dishes cooked with the classic, homey stir-fry technique.
+This allows the dishes and ingredients to maintain their bold flavors and textures for as much authenticity as possible.
+Enjoy all things Asian here, from noodles to dumplings.

 • Price Range: $